 The table below summarizes the information given in this article so you can more easily decide between clear and invisible braces.

-To find out if you’re a suitable candidate for Invisalign treatment, don’t forget to take your free online Smile Assessment.
+To find out if you’re a suitable candidate for invisible braces, don’t forget to take our free Smile Test.
 It takes less than two minutes to get an answer!

-If you’re still unsure which type of brace is right for you, take a look at our full article on orthodontics for adults and teens.
+If you’re still unsure which type of brace is right for you, take a look at our full article on orthodontics and clear braces for adults and teens.
 Here you’ll be able to find out more about:

 - Alternative styles of brace including “hidden” lingual braces